Thursday, November 8, 2012

 Boo: It doesn't fit the kayak.

-Yay: We rigged it with duct tape and Lloyd got the kayak inflated as an emergency out.
+Yay: We rigged it with duct tape and Himself got the kayak inflated as an emergency out.

 Boo: We had no idea if anyone even knew the situation back on Monroe, Madison and Jackson Streets.
 Even a dude on a rowboat with a bullhorn would have sufficed.